Jewish Marketing Tips

 The Right Messaging

-Optimizing conversions apply in the same measure across all campaigns, whether it be a campaign aimed at the Jewish community or perhaps some other demographic.
+Optimizing conversions apply in the same measure across all campaigns, whether it be a campaign aimed at the Jewish community or some other demographic.
 Even after the “right recipe” taking into account the previous points (Audience, Platform, & Message) has been completed, that can all be a waste if potential customers are not converting into dollars (or whatever action the goal of the campaign is).
 Often this failure is because the setup of the website or other conversion medium is not optimized.
 These failures can take on the form of a poorly designed website that is confusing and outdated or replies to inquiries that are unprofessional and off-putting.
 The point is simple.
-If you are at the point where you have ascertained your audience, chosen the right platform, and came up with appropriate messaging, you are too close to success not to be optimizing your conversion mediums.
+If you are at the point where you have ascertained your audience, chosen the right platform, and came up with appropriate messaging, you are too close to success, not optimizing your conversion mediums.
 Improving conversions is heavily case-specific.
-In some instances, a more seamless purchasing journey is what the doctor orders, in other cases, such as with service-related offerings, a more seamless input of customer contact info may be necessary.
+In some instances, a more seamless purchasing journey is what the doctor orders; in other cases, such as with service-related offerings, a more seamless input of customer contact info may be necessary.
 Regardless, a combination of design, data, and testing should be used to ensure that conversion potential is at the maximum.

 Bringing It All Together